shyrodgau/imbraw2dng/README.md

 Currently known to work for current firmware on 35mm (also for "Angle medium" and "small") and I'm Back MF (medium format).
 Not all angle variants are covered for MF, if you need it and can help contact me.

-Problems and ideas can also be discussed in the [I'm Back Users Group on Facebook](https://www.facebook.com/groups/1212628099691211).
+Problems and ideas can also be discussed on the "[Issues](https://github.com/shyrodgau/imbraw2dng/issues)" or "[Discussions](https://github.com/shyrodgau/imbraw2dng/discussions)" tabs of the [github repos](https://github.com/shyrodgau/imbraw2dng) or in the [I'm Back Users Group on Facebook](https://www.facebook.com/groups/1212628099691211).

 ## Basics ;tldr